VirtoCommerce/vc-docs/platform/developer-guide/docs/Operations/maintenance-tasks-for-sql.md

 ```

-## Prune PlatformOperationLog and NotificationMessage Tables
+## Prune PlatformOperationLog and NotificationMessage tables

 The recommended retention period for PlatformOperationLog and NotificationMessage is 45 days.
 This is usually enough to find the reason for the issues.
 Create a task and run it either nightly or weekly.